jjenkov/pde-pdl-specification/pdl-specification.md

     !0;
     !1;
-    !2;

 The ! character is the token type character for boolean tokens (fields).
-The value 0 represents a boolean field with the value null.
+The value 0 represents a boolean field with the value false.
 The value 1 represents a boolean field with the value true.
-The 2 represents a boolean field with the value false.

 ### Integers
 A PDL integer token represents an integer PDL field.
 Integers can have either null, positive or negative integer values.

-A null integer value is represented like this:

-    +;

 Notice the + marking a positive integer value - immediately followed by the ; character, signaling that this integer value is empty (null).